 Don't heft heavy hair-dressing tools all the way here: rooms are kitted out with hairdryers and ceramic straighteners.
 Reception can provide simplified Stratford street maps, too, as well as cotton totes for any suitcase-bursting impulse buys.

 The hotel's restaurant is very popular, so reserve a table when booking rooms to avoid disappointment (you can always cancel it later).
-Two-night minimum stays apply on Friday–Saturday nights, but you can add on Sunday night for just £50.
+Two-night minimum stays apply on Friday–Saturday nights.

 This urban escape is not really suited to children – leave the kids at home!